davidpinhas/freedom55/README.md

 Freedom 55 CLI - the operational client for maintaining, modifying, and operating your homelab.
 Written in Python by David Pinhas, this multi-tool is constantly expanding to support more integrations.
 Make your homelab management a ***breeze*** with Freedom 55 CLI.

+The goal of this project is to give you the freedom to work efficiently and effectively with one unified tool.

 ![](images/menu.gif)

 ## Requirements